Digital Health Gold Rush–Implications for Pharma

 The immediate imperative for Pharma is to figure out how to engage in a new digitally enabled care environment:

-1. Understand New Care Pathways
+- Understand New Care Pathways

 All care pathways have changed in some way: It’s critical to understand how care is delivered in your therapy area, the solutions that are now in place, how the funding flows that support this changed.
-Understanding is key but so is seeking opportunity to co-create new pathways, delivering value to all stakeholders and capturing patient insights that weren’t available before to enhance the value you provide to stakeholders.
+Understanding is key but so is seeking opportunity to co-create new pathways, delivering value to all stakeholders and capturing patient insights that weren’t available before to enhance the value you provide to stakeholders. - Take Advantage of New Ways to Engage with Patients

 Patients are engaging with HCPs and providers in new ways.
 This changes how they may consume information from pharma, their expectations of channels and of content.
 The delays in care provision need to be quantified: what is the implication for you?
 How can you help?
-What now is the balance between self-care vs provider-driven care and how digital solutions enable this?
+What now is the balance between self-care vs provider-driven care and how digital solutions enable this? - Explore New Ways to Engage with Clinicians

 Many clinicians are now accustomed to working remotely and much more used to engaging with and supporting each other using technology tools from virtual team meetings to back-chat channels to get fast second opinions.
 How can you fit into this evolved working practice?
 What tool sets are needed now?
-How can you support their growth in delivering digitally enabled care?
+How can you support their growth in delivering digitally enabled care? - The Role of Digital Health in the Pharma Tool-Kit

 Digital Health solutions have gone from side-show to center stage for many franchise teams.
 Choosing the right solutions that deliver value to patient, clinician and payor means not simply jumping on the digital bandwagon.
 The right approach to developing solutions is critical – ranging from home-grown in house to start-up acquisitions, partial investments to building accelerators.
 The approach must fit the business objectives and where the companies own internal capabilities lie.